 - Seniors require greater consideration towards their health and medical needs that can become compromised when there is not enough food to eat.
 A study which examined the health and nutritional status of seniors found that food insecure seniors had significantly lower intakes of vital nutrients in their diets when compared to their food secure counterparts.
 In addition, food insecure seniors were 2.33 times more likely to report fair/poor health status and had higher nutritional risk. [xii]

 [i] U.S. Department of Health and Human Services, Administration on Aging.
-(2010).
-A profile of Older Americans: 2010
+(2012).
+A profile of Older Americans: 2012.

 [vi] Ziliak, J. & Gunderson, C. (2009, September).
 Senior Hunger in the United States: Differences across states and rural and urban areas.
 University of Kentucky Center for Poverty Research Special Reports. http://www.mowaa.org/document.doc?id=193

-[vii] Wolfe WS, Frongillo EA, Valois P. Understanding the experience of food insecurity by elders suggests ways to improve its measurement.
+[vii] Wolfe WS, Frongillo EA, Valois P. (2003).
+Understanding the experience of food insecurity by elders suggests ways to improve its measurement.
 J. Nutr.
 133:2762-2769, 2003.

 [xi] Ziliak, J. & Gunderson, C. (2009, September).
 Senior Hunger in the United States: Differences across states and rural and urban areas.
 University of Kentucky Center for Poverty Research Special Reports.
 Retrieved October 7, 2010.

 [xii] Lee JS, Frongillo, Jr. EA.
+(2001).
 Nutritional and health consequences are associated with food insecurity among U.S. elderly persons.
 J. Nutr.
 131: 1503-1509, 2001